judekuti/Mars_rover/README.md

 - Python 2.7

 #### Environment Set-Up
+- Download python [https://www.python.org/downloads/](here)
 - Installation set-up require Unix-Style Terminal or Git Bash Terminal for windows
-- Download python [https://www.python.org/downloads/](here)
 - Check for successful download with `python --version`
-- Navigate into the 'marsrover' directory, run ```python app.py```.
+- Navigate into the 'marsrover' directory, run ```python app.py```
+- Navigate to http://127.0.0.1:5000/ or localhost:5000/ to view app
 - App Test can be previewed using ```python test_app.py```